-Some mobile walletsuse near-field communication (NFC) to transfer your payment information to a vendor's point-of-sale (POS) terminal.
+Some mobile wallets use near-field communication to transfer your payment information to a vendor's point-of-sale terminal.
 NFC is a technology that uses radio frequencies to allow smartphones and other devices to exchange information.

-Google Wallet, a popular feature on certain Android devices, uses NFC technology.
-Google Wallet does not share your credit card details directly with merchants.
-Instead, Google's partner, Bancorp, issues Google Wallet users a virtual prepaid card that is then used to make payments.
+Google Pay, a popular feature on certain Android devices, uses NFC technology.
+It does not share your credit card details directly with merchants; instead, Google partner Bancorp issues Google Pay users a virtual prepaid card that they use to make payments.
 So you pay Google, and Google pays the vendor.

 Other ways to pay

-But not all smartphones are NFC-enabled, which means that customers without NFC-enabled devices, like iPhone users, need a different way to pay with their mobile wallets in stores.
+Not all smartphones use NFC, which means that customers without NFC-enabled devices, like iPhone users, need a different way to pay with their mobile wallets in stores.

 PayPal offers a unique mobile wallet service that lets users pay for items by entering their mobile phone number at the checkout counter.
 To use PayPal while shopping, simply activate your account for in-store checkout.

-Much like Google Wallet, PayPal does not share your credit or debit card information directly with vendors.
-Instead, PayPal pays the vendor for you and then you pay PayPal through one of your accounts.
+Much like Google Pay, PayPal does not share your credit or debit card information directly with vendors.
+Instead, PayPal pays the vendor for you, and then you pay PayPal through one of your accounts.

 Mobile wallet apps

-The LevelUp, another mobile wallet app for non-NFC devices, uses quick response codes (QR codes) to let customers pay in-store with their smartphones.
+LevelUp, another mobile wallet app for non-NFC devices, uses quick response (QR) codes to let customers pay in-store with their smartphones.

 Loyalty cards: Square, LevelUp and Google Pay all allow users to link loyalty cards for merchants to their mobile wallets and offer special promotions for their users.
 This makes it easy to keep track of the points you've earned at your favorite merchants and redeem special offers at checkout.